Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Procedure for Probing QME

 \section{Procedure for Probing QME}

+A necessary condition for a meaningful Mpemba comparison is that all candidate initial states evolve under the \emph{same} dynamical generator.
+Throughout this work, we therefore ensure that all relaxation processes are governed by a fixed reference Liouvillian $\mathcal{L}_{\rm ref}$ with a unique stationary state $\rho_{ss}$ satisfying $\mathcal{L}_{\rm ref}[\rho_{ss}]=0$.
+This guarantees that any observed relaxation-order inversion arises solely from differences in the initial conditions rather than from variations in the dynamics.

-To systematically investigate the emergence and characteristics of the QME in the four-site BHM, we employ a controlled numerical procedure.
-This procedure is designed to isolate the individual and combined roles of kinetic energy ($\tau$), many-body interactions ($U$), and spatial inhomogeneity ($g$, $\delta$) in driving anomalous relaxation dynamics under dissipative Lindblad evolution.
-The core of the investigation involves preparing a hierarchy of initial states with varying distances from a predefined common steady state and tracking their relaxation using multiple complementary quantum metrics to identify crossover events indicative of the QME.
+To systematically investigate the emergence and characteristics of the QME in the four-site Bose--Hubbard model, we employ a controlled numerical protocol that isolates the roles of kinetic energy, interactions, and spatial inhomogeneity under dissipative Lindblad evolution.
+The core strategy consists of preparing a hierarchy of thermal initial states with varying distances from a common steady state and tracking their relaxation using multiple complementary quantum metrics.